Waitsnake/CVD_Stuff/README.md

 These error values represent color contrast information that the simulation predicts would be lost for a viewer with the selected color vision deficiency.

-In other words, DCK18L does not attempt to invent new colors.
+In other words, DCK does not attempt to invent new colors.
 It attempts to restore color contrast that the simulation predicts has become less distinguishable.

 ---

-## DCK18 Correction
+## DCK Correction

 The correction is applied directly to the RGB channels: